shipyardapp/Shipyard-Documentation/docs/blueprint-library/motherduck/motherduck-download-query-results-to-file.md

 ---
 id: motherduck-download-query-results-to-file
-title: MotherDuck Template - Download Query Results to Shipyard
+title: MotherDuck Template - Download Query Results to Platform
 hide_title: true
-sidebar_label: Download Query Results to Shipyard
+sidebar_label: Download Query Results to Platform
-description: Information about Shipyard's low-code MotherDuck Download Query Results to Shipyard blueprint.
-Quickly download the results of a DuckDB query to Shipyard
+description: Information about Platform's low-code MotherDuck Download Query Results to Platform blueprint.
+Quickly download the results of a DuckDB query to Platform
 keywords:
   - motherduck
   - blueprint
   - template
 ---

-# MotherDuck - Download Query Results to Shipyard
+# MotherDuck - Download Query Results to Platform

 ## Overview

-Quickly download the results of a DuckDB query to Shipyard.
+Quickly download the results of a DuckDB query to Platform.
 The target file can either be a CSV or Parquet file.

 ## Variables